 From a medico-legal point of view, the risk of further epileptic seizures occurring during this therapeutic procedure should be noted.
-If an epileptic seizure does occur, the patient will need to satisfy driving licence standards before resuming driving and will need to be counselled accordingly.
+If an epileptic seizure does occur, the driver will need to satisfy driving licence standards before resuming driving and will need to be counselled accordingly.
 The current epilepsy standards require a period of at least one year free of any manifestation of epileptic seizure or attacks whilst awake from the date of the last attack; special consideration is given where attacks have occurred only whilst asleep.

 It is clearly recognised that withdrawal of antiepileptic medication is associated with a risk of seizure recurrence.
-A number of studies have shown this, including the randomised study of antiepilepsy drug withdrawal in patients in remission, conducted by the UK Medical Research Council Anti-epileptic Drug Withdrawal Study Group in the UK17.
+A number of studies have shown this, including the randomised study of antiepilepsy drug withdrawal in patients in remission, conducted by the UK Medical Research Council Anti-epileptic Drug Withdrawal Study Group in the UK27.
 This study shows a 30% risk of seizure in the first year of withdrawal ofmedication compared with those who continued on treatment.

-Patients undergoing withdrawal of antiepilepsy medications should be warned of the risk they run, both of needing to cease driving and also of having a seizure which could result in a road traffic accident.
-Patients should be advised not to drive from commencement of the period of withdrawal and thereafter for a period of 6 months after cessation of treatment.
-A person remains as much at risk of seizure associated with drug withdrawal during the period of withdrawal as in the 6 months after withdrawal.
+Patients who are drivers undergoing withdrawal or reduction of antiepilepsy medications should be warned of the risk they run, both of needing to cease driving and also of having a seizure which could result in a road traffic accident.